 Even if you're using an outside Web conferencing service with third-party accreditation, you shouldn't assume that this means your conference is safe.
 You still need to establish vigilant protocols as the host, such as passwords.
 You should also determine who's allowed access to information and set procedures for handling information after the meeting.

 Web conferencing is still relatively young, and vendors are continuing to address security concerns.
 For the time being, many companies are finding that the benefits of virtual meetings -- reduced travel costs, the ability to share information -- outweigh the moderate risks of data theft.
 As long as a company is vigilant about security and uses a vendor with strict security measures in place, Web conferencing should be seen as a viable alternative to the traditional face-to-face meeting.

-For more information about Web conferencing security and related topics, check out the links on the next page.
+For more information about Web conferencing security and related topics, check out the links below.